diogoaurelio/schedoscopeWiki/Oozie-Transformations.md

 ## Automatic deployment

-Based on its configuration properties, Schedoscope automatically uploads jar files on the classpath that end with `-oozie.jar` to the folder constructed f`${schedoscope.transformation.oozie.location}/${schedoscope.app.env}` and unjars it.
+Based on the `schedoscope.transformation.oozie.location` and `schedoscope.app.env` configuration properties, Schedoscope automatically uploads jar files on the classpath that end with `-oozie.jar` to the folder constructed as `${schedoscope.transformation.oozie.location}/${schedoscope.app.env}` and unjars it.

 Within the jar, it is expected that the `workflow.xml` of the Oozie workflow resides in: